 No part of this publication may be reproduced in any form, or stored in a database or retrieval system, or transmitted or distributed in any form by any means, electronic, mechanical photocopying, recording, or otherwise without written permission from Hornsby Shire Council.
-All rights reserved.
+All rights reserved his document contains important information.
+If you do not understand it, please call the Translating and Interpreting Pervice on 131 450.
+Ask them to phone 9847 6666 on your behalf to contact Hornsby Shire Council.
+Council's business hours are Monday to Friday, 8.30am-5pm.

-Copyright © 2021, Hornsby Shire Council
+Copyright © 2022, Hornsby Shire Counci